-Did you know that licensees pay huge licensing fees for Standard-Essential Patents (SEP)?
-Unfortunately, not all those patents qualify the criteria of being a SEP.
+Did you know that licensees pay huge licensing fees for Standard Essential Patents (SEP)?
+Unfortunately, not all those patents qualify on the criteria of being a SEP.
 Hence, in many licensing deals, a licensee can end up paying millions for false SEPs.
 How does that happen and how can it be avoided?
 The answer to the latter is by checking the essentiality of a standard essential patent.

 Let’s answer the first question now.

 The telecommunication standard-setting bodies – ETSI, ARIB, CCSA – give assignees the option to declare their patents essential.
 The declaration databases of the concerned body, ETSI here, give comprehensive details of a patent declared as essential.

 The catch, however, is that the concerned standard-setting body is not liable to verify the claims of an assignee which pave ways for many non-SEPs to earn the status of a SEP.
 Microsoft, for instance, filed a complaint against Interdigital where it listed nine ways Interdigital had exploited Microsoft, among which one was tricking Microsoft by licensing non-SEP patents tied with its SEPs.

 A study conducted by Cyber Creative Institute revealed that only 56% of the patents declared as SEP by ETSI are essential.
 The chart below depicts the ratio of actual standard essential patents to the total number of patents declared as essential for LTE Standard (essentiality ratio) by prominent telecommunication companies.
 The data includes both patents as well as patent applications.